luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 Although the inferred type looks weird with existentials, it's correct.
 We're finally out of the rabbit hole, and, good news, we have covered the whole algorithm end to end.
 There are still gaps in our implementation, but there are no more side tracks or new concepts or new abstractions to learn.
-From now one we'll just be modifying our existing functions instead of adding new ones.
+Apart from one extra function we have not yet implemented (left instantiation), we'll mostly be modifying our existing functions instead of adding new ones.

 Out of the 28 typing rules in the algorithm, we have implemented 11 of them.
 For visual people, here's the typing rules we've implemented, highlighted in red: